moeki0/whiteboard/README.md

-# React + Vite
+# Whiteboard

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+A collaborative whiteboard application built with React and Firebase.

 Currently, two official plugins are available: